mmistakes/minimal-mistakes/_posts/reads/2017-04-14-bad-feminist-by-roxane-gay-more-thoughts.md

 ---
-title: "Quotes and thoughts from Bad Feminist by Roxane Gay"
+title: "More thoughts on Bad Feminist by Roxane Gay"
 excerpt: &excerpt "Interesting quotes, thoughts, and ideas that caught my attention from Roxane Gay's Bad Feminist."
 tweet: "Quotes, thoughts, and ideas from Bad Feminist."
 date: 2017-04-15